 - We are creative and flexible in getting your deal closed with a suitable financial solution.

 What is an Invoice Factoring Broker?

-It is a person (or firm) that works to take business accounts receivable packages to receivable financing firms who will place bids on them.
-Depending on how the broker is setup, he may take them to an open market or may present them directly to a specified group of factoring companies that he does business with.
-The broker himself does not purchase your outstanding invoices, but merely acts as an agent to find someone who will.
-To find out more click here.
+An invoice factoring broker is a person (or firm) that works to take business accounts receivable packages to receivable financing firms that will place bids on them.
+Depending on how the broker is set up, he may take them to an open market or may present them directly to a specified group of factoring companies that he does business with.
+The broker himself does not purchase your outstanding invoices but merely acts as an agent to find someone who will.
+To find out more, click here.